DanAndrei1/MobileGames/README.md

 One of the top formula racing simulators on mobile, having attracted over 50.000 downloads as of June 2025.

+Constantly maintained with regular in-season updates and supported by evergrowing communities of passionate fans on Instagram, YouTube and Discord.

 FCR been developed using Unity and C#.</br>
 Other software used includes Blender, GIMP and Audacity.